Skip to content

 If you suspect Psoas trigger points contribute to your pain, make sure to pass frequent movements or your pain could worsen.

-How Do You Release Iliopsoas Trigger Points?
+How To Release Iliopsoas Trigger Points

 QL Claw

-Iliopsoas Release
+Iliopsoas (Iliacus & Psoas) Release

-Iliopsoas Trigger Point Release With QL Claw
+Iliacus Trigger Point Release with QL Claw

-Iliacus Trigger Point Release With QL Claw
+Psoas Trigger Point Release with QL Claw

 Source: